tomhiskey/tom-personal-site-jekyll/portfolio/taking-care-internal-tools-farewill.md

 ### Project

 We called this our ‘What happens next?’ project.
 It lasted about 4 months.
 It was a big project – essentially, building a probate case management system, more or less from scratch.

-We measured the success of the project through quantitative operational efficiency improvements and qualitative benchmarking surveys.

 ### Team
 Me – sole product designer and project lead, working as part of an in-house cross-functional product team including: